-The waveform of LIO vs. LISH, LISL and PCN is shown in Figure 8.
+The waveforms of LIO vs. LISH, LISL and PCN are shown in Figure 6.

 The output stage is designed to achieve low noise, high efficiency, and relatively high modulation speed.
 It has an over current protection circuit.
 There is a soft start circuit which increases the output current slowly at the start up time and shuts down the current quickly.